yuzihub/apnea-data-acquisiton-system/README.md

 # apnea-data-acquisiton-system
 Basic data acquisition system for sleep apnea utilizing a ppg sensor.
+This data acquisition system collects samples from a ppg sensor and writes the data to a microSd card.
+The microprocessor used here is Atmega2560.
+Since the ppg sensor's working voltage is 3.3V and the microcontroller's working voltage is 5V, depending on the sensor module, exercise caution and use voltage level shifters.